llrs/experDesign/paper.md

 # Introduction

-On the design of an experiment three main techniques are used to see differences between groups of interest: blocks, then randomization and replication (Klaus 2015).
-Sometimes variables caused by not tacking into account the blocking effect they have create batch effects on the experiment.
-There are several techniques to identify and take into account them (Leek et al. 2010) .
-Randomization is a method to get the average effect by mixing the potential confounding variables.
+Sometimes not tacking into account how some variable are blocking creates batch effects on an experiment.
+There are several techniques to identify and take into account batch effects when analyzing an experiment (Leek et al. 2010).
+However, it would be better if the batch effects could be avoided before carrying out the experiment.
+To avoid creating them a good design of the experiment is needed.
+To design an experiment three techniques are used to reduce unwanted variation: blocking, randomization and replication (Klaus 2015).

-Replication is important to judge whether an observed difference is merely by chance or there is an actual difference between the variables.
-It consists on adding more samples with the same conditions in order to be able to estimate the dispersion and the mean value of the population.
+**Blocking** groups samples that are equal according to one or more variables allowing to estimate the variation on the measurement from these variables. **Randomization** is a method to get the average effect by mixing the potential confounding variables. **Replication** increases the number of samples used on the experiment to better estimate the variation of the experiment.
 On some settings (clínical, agriculture, …) several of these techniques are applied together to ensure the robustness of the study.

 Between the designing of an experiment and the collection of the samples many things can happen.
-If something goes wrong and some samples are missing they can increase confounding variables or even make the study useless.
+If something goes wrong and some samples are missing the unwanted variation of the experiment will increase.
+Sometimes If the experiments needs to be done in batches and if not taken into account on the design of the experiment it can introduce a batch effect that can be impossible to remove from the data.

 To prevent the batch effect there can be two options: randomization and/or replication.
-Whether the practitioner goes with randomization or replication they must take into account the blocking design from the beginning or they might.
-For instance, if cases and controls are run in different batches, sample variation can be entirely confounded by this (Chen et al. 2011).
-The samples can be properly randomized to minimize the batch effect by looking how the variables distribute on each batch, on what it is know as randomized blocked/ stratified sampling experimental design.
+If the practitioner goes with randomization or replication they must take into account the blocking design from the beginning or they might further exacerbate the problem.
+For instance, if cases and controls are measured in different batches, sample variation can be entirely confounded by this (Chen et al. 2011).
+Samples can be properly randomized to minimize the batch effect by looking how the variables distribute on each batch, on what it is known as randomized blocked/ stratified sampling experimental design.

 # State of the art